Key Takeaways

 Take our AI readiness checklist to see if you're ready.

 Wondering about budget?
-See our guide on how much AI consulting costs.
+See our guide on AI consulting cost for small business.

 It is not hiring data scientists.
 If someone pitches you a team of machine learning engineers for your 15-person company, they are solving a problem you do not have.